 - While the Gold Rush is well known by many, it only lasted for 7 years, until 1855.

-This post is sponsored by Visit California – all opinions and reviews are my own.
+Thanks to Visit California for hosting me – all opinions and reviews are my own.